Bangana town

 Bangana is a Tehsil of Una District in the state of Himachal Pradesh, India.
 It is located in the foothills of Solah Singhi Dhar (Lower Himalayas) in Una District of Himachal Pradesh, India.
 Ancient forts are located on the top of hill.
 It is said that Maharaja Sansar Chand built those forts.
 Lahore can be seen from these forts with the help of telescopes.
-District headquarters is 28km from here.
+District headquarters is 28 km from here.